7 Keys to CRA Mileage Log Requirements

 Let's look at both logbook methods in more detail.

-CRA Mileage Log Requirements Using dETAILED Logbook Method
+CRA Mileage Log Requirements Using Detailed Logbook Method

 CRA requires a mileage logbook that diligently tracks business mileage to claim vehicle expenses if you are: